Contact Support & Other Resources

-- Infusion-related reactions: You may experience fever, chills, rash, or breathing problems within 24 hours of your infusion
+- Infusion-related reactions: You may experience fever, chills, rash, breathing problems, low blood pressure, or hives within 24 hours of your infusion

 - Rare and serious brain infections: Your doctor will monitor closely for signs and symptoms of these types of infections.
 Contact your doctor if you experience confusion, dizziness or loss of balance, trouble talking or walking, or vision changes

 - Tumor lysis syndrome: Caused by the fast breakdown of cancer cells.
 Signs include nausea, vomiting, diarrhea, and lack of energy

 - Potential harm to liver: Some signs include tiredness, weight loss, pain in the abdomen, dark urine, and yellowing of your skin or the white part of your eyes.
 You may be at higher risk if you already had liver problems or you are taking other medication

 The most common side effects during treatment were

 - Low blood cell counts (platelets, red blood cells, white blood cells)